Table of Contents

 The adjuster’s main goal on this first call is almost always to get you to agree to a recorded statement.
 They’ll frame it as a routine step, just a simple formality to move your claim forward.
 You should politely but firmly decline this request.

 An adjuster might ask a seemingly innocent question like, "You were in a bit of a hurry, weren't you?" or "Did you see the truck just before impact?"
-An honest "I guess so" or "I'm not sure" can be used later to argue that you were distracted or partially to blame.
-There is absolutely no legal requirement for you to provide a recorded statement, especially not before you’ve had a chance to speak with an attorney.
+An honest "I guess so" or "I'm not sure" can be weaponized later to argue that the victim was distracted or partially to blame.
+This is especially concerning in truck accidents, which killed 5,936 people nationwide in 2023 according to NHTSA data.
+Given that commercial trucks carry minimum insurance of $750,000 under FMCSA regulations, insurers have substantial financial incentive to shift liability.
+Under Colorado law, C.R.S. § 10-4-704 protects consumers from unfair claims practices, yet recorded statements remain a common tactic.
+There is absolutely no legal requirement to provide a recorded statement, especially before consulting with an attorney.
+Even seemingly minor admissions about timing, visibility, or uncertainty can undermine a case when hours-of-service violations appear in 18% of fatal truck crashes.

 What to Say and What Not to Say